 The Commodity Futures Trading Commission (CFTC) filed suit against a precious metals dealer last week.
 The firm is accused of using high-pressure sales tactics while misleading investors about the risks associated with its debt-financed purchase program.
 Customers lost nearly $300 million since 2011 from leveraged transactions that the CFTC believes it has the authority to regulate.

-The Commission appears to be seeking an expansion of its jurisdiction and wants an injunction which prevents this dealer from continuing to market its debt-leverage program.
+The Commission appears to be seeking an expansion of its jurisdiction and wants an injunction that prevents this dealer from continuing to market its debt-leverage program.
 The CFTC is also asking the court to force the company to disgorge any illicit profits and provide client restitution.

 This particular company has previously fended off regulatory action involving leveraged trading of precious metals and even received an explicit exemption from the CFTC decades ago.
 However, the CFTC believes that Dodd-Frank legislation passed in 2010 has expanded its power to intervene in this area.